by Alice Von Kannon

 I have a mystery, and I need help to solve it.

 This was my favorite, the Pierce Egan updated version of 1823.
 Egan was essentially a sportswriter, though he was many other things, a man incredibly famous in his own time, tragically forgotten now.
 His comic book Life in London, published in 1821, was fabulously popular, the adventures of Tom and Jerry in the Metropolis.
 With its very peculiar style, the thing is just riddled with slang, in a nearly musical fashion.
 It didn’t take long for Egan to turn his book into a play that was equally popular.
 He, too, was ripped off constantly, with tons of books that were unapologetically “Tom and Jerry,” or something near to it, even in France and America.
-Heyer’s books are drenched in the sporty lingo of Pierce Egan, which is singular, the Runyonesque chatter of boxing, horse-racing and gambling that was his specialty.
+Georgette Heyer’s books are drenched in the sporty lingo of Pierce Egan, which is singular, the Runyonesque chatter of boxing, horse-racing and gambling that was his specialty.

 I found only four of the Egan editions on ABEbooks, all from 1823.